-The time series for weight and maturity at age should be revised in 2018 following the revision of the time series for the acoustic estimates in the Norwegian winter survey (see under Surveys below).
+The time series for weight and maturity at age was revised in 2021 following the revision of the time series in the Norwegian (Joint) winter survey (see WD 1 WKBarFar 2021) and Lofoten survey.
 For the earlier period (1946-1982) the maturity-at-age and weight at age in the stock is based on Russian sampling in late autumn (both from fisheries and from surveys) and Norwegian sampling in the Lofoten spawning fishery.
 These data were introduced and described in the 2001 assessment report (ICES 2001).